-We strive to create a space where all can express themselves freely in a welcoming, respectful and safe environment — and to that aim, we have a set of guidelines for behaviour at our classes and events.
+We strive to create a space where everyone can express themselves freely in a welcoming, respectful and safe environment.
+To that aim, we have a set of guidelines for behaviour at our classes and events.

 - This space is for everyone: we welcome you and we expect you to do the same for everyone else.

 - We will not tolerate harassment of any kind.
 Please help us to maintain the safety of this space by reporting any harassment you observe or experience.
 We will honour your bravery in doing this by respecting your confidentiality.
 Please read our full policy on harassment.

 - We will not tolerate prejudice of any kind.
 In line with this, do not use language that is racist, misogynist, homophobic, transphobic, ableist or otherwise alienating.

 Anyone who does not abide by these rules will be asked to leave and may be permanently banned from our space.